bayesmendel/penetrance/README.md

 -   The specification of allele frequency (`allele_freq`) is required.
 The function automatically converts this to carrier prevalence using the approximation `carrier_prevalence ≈ 2 * allele_freq` for rare autosomal dominant conditions.

--   The `penetrance()` function also includes an option for automatic age imputation `AgeImputation`.
+-   The `penetrance()` function also includes an option for automatic age imputation `age_imputation`.
 We apply an age imputation as part of the MCMC routine.
 The imputation of ages is performed based on the individual's affected status ($aff$), sex ($sex$), and their degree of relationship to the proband who is a carrier of the PV.
 For